 Then there are projects – jeeps not ready to run at all, needing work or complete restoration.

 The XL conversion kit was designed to provide more leg and belly room behind the steering wheel.
 It consists of a modified drivers seat frame and two wheelhouse pockets.
 You must cut your rear wheelhouse and weld the pocket into it.
 This give the driver an additional 3″ of space behind the wheel.
-See pictures by clicking the BEMAK Exclusives link in the Information box on the right.
+A pocket is provided for your unmodified passenger seat so the seat frames line up.

 Due to the fact that the gas filler is under the seat cushion on the WWII jeep, the MB XL seat frame is designed in such a way that the bottom of the frame stays in the original position.
 A pocket must be installed in the rear wheelhouse and the legs of the frame are lengthened so the seatsits back into that pocket.